ga4gh/gks-core/schema/gks-core/def/Statement.rst

       - string
       - 0..1
       - The 'logical' identifier of the Entity in the system of record, e.g. a UUID.
 This 'id' is unique within a given system, but may or may not be globally unique outside the system.
 It is used within a system to reference an object from another.
-   *  - type
-      -
-      - string
-      - 1..1
-      - MUST be "InformationEntity".
    *  - label
       -
       - string